What is a behaviorist & what do they do?

 - New Dog Introduction (multi dog household)

-- Basic on leash obedience
+- Basic on leash and Advanced off leash obedience training

 - Expert Witness Testimony